ryechris/Go-Intro/README.md

 # Go-Intro
 Introduction to Go

-This repository houses some code I played with when learning Go.
+This repository houses some code I played with when learning Go:

+1. Square Root Calculator
+2. Reader Interface
+3. Addition Calculator
+4. Binary Trees Comparison function
+5. Web Crawler

 You can copy and paste the code into your machine, to see for yourself what they yield.